 Alternately, an automated storage and picking solution facilitates batch picking.
 The process groups orders with a common item, or items, together.
 Multiples of the same item are picked, then sorted to their appropriate orders for shipping at a nearby workstation.
 This means multiple orders can be filled at one time—up to 750 lines per hour, as shown here.

-Because horizontal carousels, vertical carousels, VBMs and VLMs utilize integrated inventory management software, batch picks can be completed in a single rotation, or cycle, of the unit.
+Because automated storage technologies utilize integrated inventory management software, batch picks can be completed in a single rotation, or cycle, of the unit.
 Batch picking with an automated system eliminates bottlenecks associated with waiting for one last item to complete an order or finish a manufacturing process.
 Batch picking can also be used to prioritize orders by importance or by inventory availability.
 This enables customer order cut-off times to be extended, increasing a company’s competitiveness and customer satisfaction.
+Time is money when it comes to picking orders.
+Therefore it's important to avoid unknown inventory shortages.
+Be sure to keep an eye on inventory regularly.
+Learn more about inventory shrinkage.

 4. Reduce Workplace Injuries and Absences